ARY Loses Another Defamation Case, This Time To Activist Gul Bukhari

 After an investigation which lasted for nearly two years, Ofcom found that ARY had not taken reasonable care to ensure material facts had been presented in a way that was fair to Ms. Bukhari.

-Ofcom also took the view that ARY had not demonstrated provision of appropriate and timely opportunity for Mr. Bukhari to respond to the significant allegations broadcast about her.
+Ofcom also took the view that ARY had not demonstrated provision of appropriate and timely opportunity for Ms. Bukhari to respond to the significant allegations broadcast about her.

 In its defense, ARY maintained that FIA had started a case against Bukhari in connection with views she had expressed on her personal Twitter account; specifically, a tweet she posted on 12 January 2020, which had gone viral.